 Let’s look at some of the fundamental differences between 3PLs and 4PLs:

-- As highlighted before, 4PLs are the most cost-effective solutions for medium to large businesses whereas 3PLs are more suited for small businesses and startups
+- As highlighted before, fourth-party logistics are the most cost-effective solutions for medium to large businesses whereas third-party logistics are more suited for small businesses and startups

 - Fourth-party logistics functions at the optimization and integration level, while third-party logistics focus more on daily operations.